-A brief targeted intervention in a one-to-one format that assists parents to develop parenting plans to manage behavioral issues (e.g. rudeness, disrespect) and skill development issues (e.g. independent problem solving, dealing with strong emotions, positive communication).
-These focused consultations can be carried out by health professionals while providing routine health care.
+A brief targeted intervention in a one-to-one format that assists parents to develop parenting plans to manage behavioural issues (e.g. rudeness, disrespect) and skill development issues (e.g. independent problem solving, dealing with strong emotions, positive communication).
+These focused consultations can be carried out by health professionals in the course of providing routine health care.
 Practitioners provide 3-4 sessions (15-30 minutes each) over a period of 4-6 weeks.
 Sessions can be done in person, over the phone, or as a combination of both.
-During the sessions, parents learn about what influences the development of teenage behavior problems and then develop an individualized parenting plan based on information sheets specifically targeting the parent's area of concern.
+During the sessions, parents learn about what influences the development of teenage behaviour problems and then develop an individualised parenting plan based on information sheets specifically targeting the parent's area of concern.